 Commando (1985) Directed by Mark L Lester.
 With Arnold Schwarzenegger, Rae Dawn Chong, Vernon Wells, Bill Duke and Dan Hedaya.

-While it’s stating the obvious to say it’s rubbish, there’s still some fun to be had, given the right mood.
-Schwarzenegger cuts an impressive physical presence, and although his acting is never anything better than camp-terrible, the man has a certain charisma that makes him hard to dislike.
-Some of the stunts and action are well put together, while as the main villain, Vernon Wells looks dressed for an audition in a Freddie Mercury tribute act.
+While it’s stating the obvious to say it’s rubbish, there is still some fun to be had, given the right mood.
+Schwarzenegger cuts an impressive physical presence and although his acting is never anything better than camp-terrible, the man has a certain charisma that makes him hard to dislike.
+Some of the stunts and action are well put together while as the main villain, Vernon Wells looks dressed for an audition in a Freddie Mercury tribute act.
 Schlock and load.
 3/5